What Qualifications do Myotherapist have, and how are they Recognised!

 Lani’s experience includes working as a Myotherapist for the Essendon Football Club and Bulleen Boomers WNBL Club.

 Adv.
-Dip.
-Myotherapy (ACST) Chris completed his Myotherapy training at the Australian College of Sports Therapy in 2013 and is currently completing the Bachelor of Health Science/Masters of Physiotherapy Practice to supplement his current knowledge.
+Dip. in Remedial Massage (Myotherapy) (ACST) Chris completed his Myotherapy training at the Australian College of Sports Therapy in 2013 and is currently completing the Bachelor of Health Science/Masters of Physiotherapy Practice to supplement his current knowledge.
 He thoroughly enjoys working alongside his clients to educate, guide and assist in their rehabilitation and ongoing management with exercise prescription, soft-tissue management and self-management advice.

 Since graduating, Chris has assisted at Melbourne Victory Football Club, as well as various private practice clinics where he has developed a specific interest in hip, knee and shoulder complaints.